-16. The development shall not be occupied until the existing vehicular access has been reinstated and replaced with an extension to the existing on street parking bays.
+16. The development shall not be occupied until the existing vehicular access has been reinstated and replaced with an extension to the existing on street parking bays at the applicants' expense.
 This condition should be read in conjunction with the attached Informative.